zkpassport/zkpassport-docs/docs/faq.md

 ZKPassport currently supports most passports, national IDs, and residence permits that comply with ICAO 9303 standards, which includes most modern electronic IDs with NFC capabilities.

+### Face Tips and Tricks

+Private Facematch in ZKPassport compares your live face to the image stored in the chip of your biometric ID.
+There are five steps to complete this facematch process:

+1. Look directly at the camera with a neutral expression.
+2. Slowly rotate your face slightly to the left using your neck (make sure you can still see the phone screen).
+The app will provide on-screen instructions to guide you if you need to adjust your direction.
+3. Repeat the same process while looking up.
+4. Repeat while looking right.
+5. Repeat while looking down.

+#### Reasons Why Private Facematch Might Fail

+To ensure that the process is performed correctly and on a trusted device, ZKPassport uses Google Play Integrity on Android and the App Attestation Service on Apple devices.
+The ZKPassport mobile app will not generate a Private Facematch Proof if your device is NOT regarded as being highly trustworthy by the services above.
+Possible reasons include:

+1. The device is jailbroken or rooted.
+2. The device is running GrapheneOS.
+3. The device’s certificate is listed among the blacklisted certificates maintained by Google
+4. The manufacturer uses a signature scheme that we do not support.
+5. The security guarantees provided by the device are not high enough.

+### Why is the app over 400MB?

+The ZKPassport mobile app packages a few things directly in its binary in order to provide fully local verification.
+This includes:

+- A 128MB SRS from Aztec trusted setup to cover ZK proof generation for circuits up to the 2^21 subgroup size
+- A 180MB of ML models to perform Private FaceMatch locally on the device
+- Other artifacts such as images, fonts, videos/animations, and the ZK prover binary

 ## Integration Questions

 ### How can I integrate ZKPassport into my application?